 The Western Electric 302.
 Designed by Henry Dreyfuss, the 302 was the workhorse of the Bell System for two decades.
 This example from TelephoneCreations.com was cast in clear resin.
 Like the Ghost Car, it was made for the New York World’s Fair.

 Jelly Bellies.
-Some of the most sought-after pieces of costume jewelry are the Jelly Belly brooches and pins (such as this one from N&N), pioneered by Trifari in the 1930s and emulated by Coro and other manufacturers after that.
+Some of the most sought-after pieces of costume jewelry are the Jelly Belly brooches and pins, pioneered by Trifari in the 1930s and emulated by Coro and other manufacturers after that.

 Lucite Handbags.
 According to author and vintage expert Janice Berkson, whose book, “Carry me!,” is the definitive work on 1950s Lucite handbags, designers such as Will Hardy and Llewellyn Bley embraced Lucite to make clutches and purses that were like mini pieces of sculpture.